Study in UK

 Is studying MBBS abroad really a scam for Indian students?
 Many Indian students have completed their MBBS degrees at reputable universities abroad and have returned to India to practise.
-However, risks are there when Indian students apply through fraudulent agents or apply to foreign medical universities that are not recognised by the NMC.
-Therefore, studying abroad can be considered risky for Indian students due to cases of fraud, fake colleges, untrustworthy agents, poor-quality medical degrees, and invalid recognition of MBBS degrees obtained abroad.
-Being prey to such fraud can make them feel it is a major setback for medical aspirants.
-So, they must note that before starting medical degree admission in abroad, they must go through thorough research to avoid scams, including financial and academic losses.
+However, risks arise when Indian students apply through fraudulent agents or to foreign medical universities that are not recognised.
+Therefore, studying abroad can be risky for Indian students due to cases of fraud, fake colleges, untrustworthy agents, poor-quality medical degrees, and invalid recognition of MBBS degrees obtained abroad.
+Being prey to such fraud can be a major setback for medical aspirants.
+So, before starting the admission process for a medical degree abroad, they must conduct thorough research to avoid scams and prevent financial and academic losses.

 This Story also Contains

 Each year, more than 25,000 Indian students go abroad for MBBS degrees.
 It seems to be a rational decision given the limited number of seats at government medical colleges and exorbitantly expensive private colleges in India.
-However, a few things are important to consider because these can make the dream of MBBS abroad a scam for Indian students.
-One of the major setbacks for medical aspirants is when they plan to practice medicine in India after completing their degrees abroad, and agents prey on them by pressuring them to get admitted to non-recognised medical colleges.
-We have discussed in depth whether studying MBBS abroad is really a scam for Indian students or not in 2026 through this article.
-It is crucial for aspiring doctors to weigh the pros and cons of studying MBBS abroad, be aware of the previous MBBS scam cases in India to avoid such a crisis.
+However, a few things are important to consider, as these can make the dream of MBBS abroad a scam for Indian students.
+One of the major setbacks for medical aspirants is when they plan to practice medicine in India after completing their MBBS degrees abroad, and agents prey on them by pressuring them to get admitted to non-recognised medical colleges.
+This article discusses in depth whether studying MBBS abroad is a scam or not for Indian students in 2026.
+It is crucial for aspiring doctors to weigh the pros and cons of studying MBBS abroad and be aware of previous MBBS scam cases in India to avoid such a crisis.
 Read further for a deep understanding of the scams involved in studying MBBS from abroad.

 Also Read: MBBS abroad fees for Indian students.